A quantitative analysis of semantic information in deep representations of text and images: Results

 Image-caption pairs convey approximately the same meaning in different modalities, similarly to translations of the same sentence in different languages.
 The within-model image--image analysis of Fig.~\ref{fig:image-image}\,a) identifies, for each vision model, the layers where semantic information is most concentrated.
 We expect these same layers to yield the strongest cross-modal alignment with textual representations of the corresponding captions.
 In Fig.~\ref{fig:image-image}\,b), we test this by fixing DeepSeek-V3 at $\approx 60\%$ relative depth (in the region that minimizes the Information Imbalance in the translation analysis of Fig.~\ref{fig:last-concat-avg}) and sweeping all layers of each vision model on the Flickr30k dataset.
 We compute the Information Imbalance in both directions: the gap between the two reveals how asymmetric the cross-modal relationship is, serving as a measure of how much richer one representation is relative to the other.
 To verify that the results are not sensitive to this particular choice, Fig.~\ref{fig:llama-52}\,c) of Appendix~\ref{appendix:image-captions} shows the Information Imbalance from representative layers of the vision models against all DeepSeek-V3 layers, showcasing how the values stabilize after $60\%$ relative depth.

-For DinoV2, the minimum Information Imbalance (DeepSeek-V3$\,\to\,$DinoV2) is $\approx 0.20$, attained at the final layer; in the reverse direction (DinoV2$\,\to\,$DeepSeek-V3), the minimum is $\approx 0.30$.
+For DinoV2, the minimum Information Imbalance (DeepSeek-V3$\,\to\,$DinoV2) is $\approx 0.10$, attained at the final layer; in the reverse direction (DinoV2$\,\to\,$DeepSeek-V3), the minimum is $\approx 0.30$.
 For image-gpt-large, the minimum Information Imbalance from DeepSeek-V3 is $\approx 0.40$ (at $\approx 40\%$ relative depth), while in the reverse direction it reaches $\approx 0.60$.
 The substantially higher values compared to DinoV2 indicate weaker cross-modal alignment.
 Note that both the curve profiles and the absolute Information Imbalance values are largely compatible with the image--image results (Fig.~\ref{fig:image-image}\,a).
-This suggests that the nature and quality of semantic processing by the visual transformers is the dominating factor in determining image--text convergence.
+This suggests that the nature and quality of processing by the visual transformers is the dominating factor in determining image--text convergence.
 Note, moreover, an asymmetry in favor of DeepSeek-V3 being more predictive of the visual models than the opposite (dashed lines above solid lines in the plot).
+We also include in Fig.~\ref{fig:image-image}\,b) the ViT-L/14 visual encoder ($\approx$303M parameters) of the multimodal CLIP system~\citep{radford2021learning}, paired with its autoregressive text encoder ($\approx$123M parameters).
+Note that both CLIP encoders are orders of magnitude smaller than DeepSeek-V3 (671B parameters), while DinoV2-large ($\approx$300M parameters) is comparable in size to the CLIP visual encoder.